sprantis/Note-Taker/README.md

 * [Questions](#questions)

 ## Description
 I created a note taker application based off of existing front end code.
-This appliaction allows users to write and save notes.
-Express.JS was used to buidl the back end.
+This application allows users to write and save notes.
+Express.JS was used to build the back end.

 ## Installation Instructions
 N/A

 ## Usage Information
-Visit the site, write some notes, then click the save icon!
+Visit the deployed site, write some notes, then click the save icon!

 Deployed Link:[https://fierce-gorge-36704.herokuapp.com/]